icy/icy_picture_modify/README.md

   * No webUI for ACL editting
   * If an image is replaced by a new version (using plugin `Photo update`) the new version is owned by administrator, not the current user.
     Hence the image may not be editable anymore.
+You should not use that plugin to update image.
+You can use the setting `replace_image_of` in this plugin's configuration instead.
   * This plugin doesn't support all known templates.
 If you are using `stripped` or `stripped-galleria`, you may follow the instructions in this forum post